ds-modules/ENGIN-7/README.md

 			- especially headers
 		- add equation numbers where needed
 		- update bigo to \mathcal{O}
+		- space equation numbers using \qquad\qquad
+		- how to deal with classes

 - [ ] 2017
 	- Development halted